BuweiChen/the-table-engine/Engine/README.md

 ## Compilation Instructions

-1. Download the project zip file from the link above.
-2. Extract the contents of the zip file.
-3. Open a terminal window at the project root directory.
+1. Open a terminal window at the project root directory.
-4. `cd Engine`
+2. `cd Engine`
-5. `chmod +x run.sh`
+3. `chmod +x run.sh`
-6. `./run.sh`
+4. `./run.sh`
-7. From the GUI, you can load the demo, or create your own game.
+5. From the GUI, you can load the demo, or create your own game.

 ## Project Hieararchy